segmentio/segment-docs/src/getting-started/use-cases/reference.md

 {% endfaqitem %}
 {% faqitem Increase signups with lookalikes %}

-This table shows the events and properties Segment recommends you track for the Increase signups with lookalikes use case, which helps you build lookalikes from signups via specific channels.:
+This table shows the events and properties Segment recommends you track for the Increase signups with lookalikes use case, which helps you build lookalikes from signups through specific channels.:
 <br />
 <br />